xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

     loss.backward()
 ```

 The key step here is the `perturb_input` function.
-This function gives the noised image at the time step $t$, which <mark>simulates the image-to-noise process</mark>, as we discussed in the previous section.
-Essentially, the code computes $x_t$ using the following formula:
+This function produces the noised image at the time step $t$ <mark>following the image-to-noise process</mark> discussed in the previous section.
+To recall the process, the code essentially just computes $x_t$ using the following formula:

 $$
 x_t = \sqrt{1 - \bar{\alpha}_t} \times \epsilon + \sqrt{\bar{\alpha}_t} \times x_0